Last updated 21st September 2025.

 Scoping Environmental Impact Assessment (EIA) Report

 An action group has been formed to protest against the Kingsway Solar Farm Project.
-There is now a great new ‘Kingsway Solar Community Action‘ webpage, and they have useful flyers to inform you about objections to the solar farm.
+Check out the ‘Kingsway Solar Community Action‘ webpage.
 The manifesto for KSCA says:

 This group is not anti-Solar.
-It is, however dedicated to advocating for our community’s interests and resisting the proposed 900 hectare (2224 acres) Kingsway Solar Farm, which would affect Balsham, West Wratting, and Six Mile Bottom.
+It is, however dedicated to advocating for our community’s interests and resisting the proposed Kingsway Solar Farm.
 We aim to share information about the application, important deadlines, and effective actions, as well as provide comprehensive knowledge to bolster the case for rejecting this proposal.

 Have a look at their Report for Residents and Concerned Parties that comprehensively describes many concerns raised by the proposed Solar Farm.